saucelabs/sauce-school/codelabs/Module4_APITesting.md

 This gives you the flexibility to create assertions that can be specific to certain conditions.
 For example, **if statuscode==200** vs **if statuscode=400**.
 Meaning you can create positive and negative validations in a single test.

 Another use case is to build resilient tests that can work with asynchronous APIs.
+For example:
+1. Call the API
-For example call the API, IF status is not complete, wait a few seconds and retry the API call.
+2. IF status is not complete
+3. wait a few seconds and retry the API call.

 <!-- ------------------------ -->